iamdtang/skaterdav85.github.io/teaching/2019/itp405-final-project.md

 ## Database

 Design and build a SQLite database with at least 3 tables having relationships (one to one, one to many, many to many, etc).
+Please include a schema similar to [this one](http://www.sqlitetutorial.net/sqlite-sample-database/), where you specify the tables, their columns, and how columns relate.
+You can either draw this out on paper or whiteboard and take a picture of it, or use some other software.
+Please put this pic on your README.md.

 ## Part 1: Server-Rendered Web Application with Laravel